Law Office FAQ

-- Filing a Petition- One person files a Petition of Dissolution, a short two to three page document which sets forth the basic facts about you, your spouse and your children.
-By filing the Petition, a case number is assigned and the document becomes public record.
+- Filing a Petition- One person files a Petition of Dissolution, a short, two to three page, document which sets forth the basic facts about you, your spouse and your children.
+Once a Petition is filed, a case number is assigned and the document becomes public record.
 Which party files the Petition is irrelevant to the courts.

-- Service- Once the petition is filed, the process requires that the Respondent, the spouse who did not file, be served with the Petition.
-This can be done from spouse to spouse, your attorney can arrange to send the document to the other party, or in a contested matter, a sheriff can serve the petition.
+- Sheriff’s Service of Process- Once the petition is filed, the process requires that the Respondent, (the spouse who did not file,) either file an appearance in the matter or be served with the Petition by the sheriff or a process server.
+The spouse can deliver the document to their partner, the attorney can send the document to the other party, or a sheriff can serve the petition.

 - The Response- Once the other party has been served with the Petition of Dissolution, they have 30 days to file a Response.
 Typically at this point, the spouse retains their own counsel.

-- Negotiation- The negotiation process involved the determination of the value of the marital estate or discovery.
-This procedure commonly includes depositions, interrogatories and review of financial documents.
-If the distribution is already agreed upon by the parties, the formal discovery process may be waived.
+- Negotiation- The negotiation process involves the determination of the parents plan and the value of the marital estate.
+This procedure commonly includes depositions, subpoenas, interrogatories and a review of financial documents.
+If the distribution of assets and liabilities is already agreed upon by the parties, the formal discovery process may be waived.
 Once the value of the estate is determined and a proposed agreement is reached, a Marital Settlement Agreement is drafted and presented to both parties for review.
 If the terms are agreed upon the document is signed and then presented in court.

-If custody and visitation is an issue, a Joint Parenting Agreement will be proposed.
-If parties can not agree on issues related to custody and visitation, the Court may order them to mediation or evaluation.
+If parenting, time and decision making, is an issue, a Parenting Agreement will be proposed.
+If parties can not agree on issues related to parenting, the Court may order the parties to mediation or even a mental health evaluation.

-- If the parties are unable to reach an agreement, the issues may be submitted in a pre-trail conference to a Judge.
-Both attorneys present their positions to the Judge and the Judge makes recommendations for settlement.
+- If the parties are unable to reach an agreement, the issues may be discussed in a four-way meeting, or submitted in a pre-trial conference to a Judge.
+Both attorneys present the parties positions to the Judge and the Judge makes “recommendations” not final decisions, for settlement.
 A pretrial is often the best motivation for reaching a final settlement without preparing to go to full trial.